 The process of forming a medical practice is different from forming any other type of business.
-It must be evaluated from several different standpoints.
-Failure to properly comply with the laws and regulations applicable to medical entities can result in serious consequences, including charges of fraud.
+It must be evaluated from several different perspectives.
+Failing to comply with the laws and regulations applicable to medical entities can result in serious consequences, including charges of fraud.

 In New York, medical practices are typically organized as Professional Corporations (PCs) or Professional Limited Liability Companies (PLLCs), although entities such as general or limited partnerships are also permissible.
 New Jersey allows organization as a Professional Corporation but does not recognize a special professional LLC form.
 With limited exceptions, licensed medical professionals are prohibited from providing professional services through a general business corporation.